4 min read

-When probiotics for babies are consumed by your child, they add to the amount of good bacteria already present in their gut, thereby boosting the proper functioning of the digestive system.
+When probiotics for babies are consumed by your child, they add to the number of good bacteria already present in their gut, thereby boosting the proper functioning of the digestive system.

 While probiotics support and promote good gut and digestive health, there are a handful of stomach issues in babies that may be helped with probiotics.

-This study found that babies taking probiotics had considerably more bowel movements when compared to babies who were on a placebo and there were no noticeable side effects to this probiotics treatment.
+This study found that babies taking probiotics had considerably more bowel movements when compared to babies who were on a placebo and there were no noticeable side effects to the addition of probiotics.

 While constipation refers to hard stools, diarrhea occurs when there are liquid bowel movements every day.
-One of the main concerns when your baby is suffering from diarrhea is dehydration, because so much fluid is lost over a short amount of time.
-The main benefit of treating diarrhea with probiotics is that they support the proper functioning of the digestive system by maintaining your baby’s gut flora.
+Dehydration is one of the main concerns when your baby is suffering from diarrhea, because so much fluid is lost over a short amount of time.
+The main benefit of alleviating diarrhea with probiotics is that they support the proper functioning of the digestive system by maintaining your baby’s gut flora.

-Probiotics for baby can also aid in providing relief when the babies are suffering from diarrhea.
-These beneficial bacteria may not help in treating diarrhea altogether, but they definitely can help reduce the severity of it.
+Probiotics for babies can also aid in providing relief when they are suffering from diarrhea.
+These beneficial bacteria may not help in getting rid of diarrhea altogether, but they definitely can help reduce the severity of it.

 When babies suffer from gas, it is extremely uncomfortable for them.
 Your child may express discomfort by incessant crying.
 A study in 2011 indicated that probiotics make it easier for the food to move through the digestive system.
-This may in turn reduce the instances of gas in babies.
-Consult your pediatrician about the possibility of giving your baby probiotics as a supplement to treat gas.
+This may, in turn, reduce the instances of gas in babies.
+Consult your pediatrician about the possibility of giving your baby probiotics as a supplement to reduce gas.